ebran-flow/fraud_detection/backend/docs/readme/PROCESS_202509_README.md

-# Process September 2025 Statements
+# Process UATL Statements (All or By Month)

-Script to bulk upload and process all UATL statements from September 2025.
+Script to bulk upload and process UATL statements from mapper.csv.

+**Processes statements from latest to oldest (newest first).**

 ## What It Does

-1. Reads `mapper.csv` and filters UATL statements from September 2025
+1. Reads `mapper.csv` and filters UATL statements
+2. Sorts by date (newest first)
-2. Finds corresponding files in `docs/data/UATL/extracted/`
+3. Finds corresponding files in `docs/data/UATL/extracted/`
-3. Uploads to database (parses and saves raw transactions)
+4. Uploads to database (parses and saves raw transactions)
-4. Processes statements (duplicate detection, balance verification)
+5. Processes statements (duplicate detection, balance verification)
-5. Skips already uploaded/processed statements
+6. Skips already uploaded/processed statements

 ## Prerequisites